preet/obdex/README.md

 **Use this library at your own risk!**
 ***
 ### History
-obdex is a rewrite of an older library called obdref that gets rid of the dependency on Qt
+obdex is a mostly-identical rewrite of an older library called obdref that gets rid of the dependency on Qt
 ***
 ### License
 obdex is licensed under the Apache License, version 2.0.
 For more information see the LICENSE file.